DeNepo/behavior-strategy-implementation/README.md

 ## Week 2

-Learn to write unit tests and to write your own solutions one step at a time.
+Learn to write unit tests and to design your own solutions one step at a time.

 <details>
 <summary>expand/collapse</summary>